xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ### Talk!

 *Always* face your problems, always speak, always communicate.
-Hoarding problems under the rag instead of facing them is a very well known human tendency.
-Communicate problems to ESA.
+Hoarding problems under the rag instead of facing them is a very well known human tendency :P Communicate problems to ESA.
-Again, they're hear to help.
+Again, they're here to help.
 The sooner they learn about something the better.
 They'll always appreciate you being upfront, trust me.
-Don't put yourselves into rabbit holes you'll then have to dig out of.
+Don't put yourselves inside rabbit holes you'll then have to dig out of.

 Feedback is crucial, it's all about feedback cycles [^7].
-This is by far the most important think to take out of this article.
+Heed this.
 Feedback requires good communication channels, so first build these.
 Then learn to *give* feedback.
 Learn to *receive* feedback.
 Provide people with a lot of different ways they can give feedback.
-Make sure that there's always more than one person (that hopefully occupies a different position in the team) for someone to speak to.
+Make sure that there's always more than one person (which ideally occupies a different position in the team) for someone to speak to.
 Feedback cycles is the way we get better.
 Again, make sure to do everything you can to have people giving feedback, as well as receiving feedback and acting on it.

-> Praise in public blame in private
+> Praise in public, blame in private

 Well, not always but you get the idea.